SgtCoDFish/AshleyCPP/README.md

   Renamed from `getFor` to make more sense since this templated version needs no non-template arguments.

 - Engine
-  - Immutable `getEntitiesFor`
+  - `getEntitiesFor`
-  Not implemented, might be in the future.
+  The C++ version is mutable at the moment; you get a pointer to a vector of `std::shared_ptr<Entity>`.
+Modifiying the vector may cause errors and is not supported.
   - `SystemComparator` -> `bool systemPriorityComparator()`
   Private static comparator class in Java becomes a public static comparison function in C++.

 - Entity
   - `add` and `remove`
-  Instead of accepting a component directly, takes the templated Component type and perfect forwards into the appropriate (copy-/move-)constructor.
+  Instead of accepting a component directly, can take the templated Component type and perfect forward into the appropriate (copy-/move-)constructor which saves typing and increases efficiency.
-  Does also provide versions taking components or component types directly if you really need it.
+  Also provides overloads taking components or component types directly if needed.
   - `getComponents()`
-  No longer immutable, might change in the future.
+  The C++ version is mutable at the moment; you get a pointer to a vector of `std::shared_ptr<Component>`.
+Modifiying the vector may cause errors and is not supported.
   - `getComponentWeak`
   Same as getComponent but returns an `std::weak_ptr` instead.
   - `operator==` and `operator!=`